-Guidance: Subsurface (seepage) irrigation involves raising the water table to a desired level by pumping water into ditches or canals and using water control structures to raise the water table and reduce the volume of discharge and sediments.
-Ongoing maintenance is needed to ensure that ditches and water control structures continue to function as designed.
+Guidance: Subsurface (seepage) irrigation involves raising the water table to a desired level by pumping water into ditches or canals and using water control structures to manipulate the water table and reduce the volume of discharge and sediments.
+Proper design is needed for an effective and efficient system.
+Ongoing maintenance is also needed to ensure that ditches and water control structures continue to function as designed.
 Cost share may be available to those producers that require additional water management as an applicable BMP to improve seepage irrigation efficiency to reduce discharges.
 A water table observation well is an inexpensive management tool used in some parts of Florida that provides a visual indication of surficial (near to the surface) groundwater levels.

-Crop Water Use decision support tools and information to plan irrigation events and Requirements describe these tools in the Comments line [on the BMP Checklist].
-Tools 2.1.3. may include weather stations, rain gauges, or others.
+Use decision support tools to plan irrigation events and describe these tools in the Comments line [on the BMP Checklist].
+Tools may include weather stations, rain gauges, or others.